Owanesh/ETH2324/phase_2/REPORT.md

 ## Checking for firewall logging rules
 When we first enumerated the machine, we made some noise with `nmap`, alongside all the SSH connections we did.
 The first thing we thought about was checking whether there were any logging rules in `iptables`, and if so, removing them.

-In our case there were not.
+In our case there were not:

 ```sh
 root@ubuntulab:~# iptables -L